industrial-peons/industrial-peons.github.io/raid-format.md

 In general, we have the following list of expectations for each raider:

 - **First and foremost, attitude**.
 We take our nontoxic atmosphere seriously, so we have a _very_ strict “no gamer words” policy.
 We also might ask members to sit out if they start using personal attacks against other raiders, or otherwise take out frustration in unhealthy ways.
 We’re here because we love coming together as a community and playing games together, not because we’re trying to be the fastest on the server to kill Kil’jaeden.
 - **In raid and voice 30 minutes before first pull**.
-Invites start at 45 minutes before first pull, and we start pulling members off the bench at 15 minutes before first pull.
+Invites start at 45 minutes before first pull, and we start pulling members off the bench and searching for pugs at 15 minutes before first pull.
 - **Each raider is required to bring a full set of consumables**: elixirs/flask, food buff, weapon enchants (if applicable).
 We don’t require that raiders stay fully consumed for the entire time, but we will occasionally call for everyone to use their consumables for a tryhard boss attempt.
 - **Our raids run from 6:00 PM to 9:00 PM**.
 During times of difficult progression we appreciate people who can stay late, but we don’t expect it.
 - **We expect raiders’ gear to be gemmed and enchanted**, with blue quality gems for DPS, and high green quality gems for healers (although blue quality gems are a big plus!).
 If you’re struggling with the gold costs, feel free to give a shout to any @Jewelcrafters or @Enchanters in our professions channel in Discord, or hit up our official guild enchanter, Shaday, to see what mats she has on hand.